+The welcoming and protection of refugees is not a numbers game.
+Every refugee’s personal experience is unique.
 Nevertheless, because there are a lot of wrong numbers out there it’s good to know some of the right ones.

-There are around 15.4 million refugees in the world
+There are around 16.7 million refugees in the world (UNHCR, 2014)

-- 48% of refugees are women, whilst 46% are under the age of 18.
+- 49% of refugees are women, whilst 50% are under the age of 18.

 - Refugees only account for a tiny percentage of overall immigration.

 - The number of applications for asylum, including dependants, was 29,200 in 2013

-Most refugees were living in Pakistan, Iran and Germany in 2012
+In 2013, most refugees were living in Pakistan, Iran and Lebanon (UNHCR, 2014)

-A single adult asylum seeker receives £36.62 a week – that’s just £5.23 per day
+In the UK a single adult asylum seeker receives £36.62 a week – that’s just £5.23 per day